 The front gate at Park Lane Cottage provides a good example of how borrowed landscape could be used on a modest scale.
 The picture below shows how your neighbour’s property dominates the view as you stand on the threshold or leave the cottage.
 Why not wring every last drop of value from Park Lane Cottage and borrow the view opposite, thus, subtly, owning the entire view?

 The rectangular shape of the front gate is mirrored perfectly by the gap in the wall that leads under the roof and into your neighbour’s property.
 However, the apex roof that spans the gap in the wall remains to be exploited as a borrowed feature.
 The picture below illustrates how a simple, apex wooden arch associates and visually joins a garden with the apex of the neighbours shed.
 The influence is further enhanced by the apex roof of the wall mounted bird box; the intended overall result is harmony; an ultimate garden design goal.

 Moving around the garden in a clockwise direction we come to the next area for consideration.
 The pictures below show the kitchen back door, the kitchen patio doors and the decorative timber wall cladding.

 I believe that this area could be exploited with either some creative, wall trained planting or the use of large, feature pots containing boldly shaped plants.
 (Note: I understand that the wooden cladding needs to be accessible for maintenance and I have considered this when making my suggestions.)
 There are two reasons why I believe it’s worth investing in this area.
-The first is because the existing collection of pots and containers fail to harmonise with each other or to exploit the height that this space offers.
-This area is clearly seen from the road and also acts as a welcoming sight for those entering Park Lane Cottage via the kitchen door.
+The first is because the existing collection of pots and containers fail to harmonise with each other or to exploit the height that this space offers; this area could provide a very welcoming environment for those entering Park Lane Cottage via the side gate.
 The second reason is inspired by the bench on the lawn (not seen in these photographs) that sits opposite the kitchen doors.
 Clearly this is a pleasant place to catch the sun but the view would be greatly improved with some planting that exploited the height of the cottage and the expanse of the bare walls.
-The lack of visual harmony between the existing pots only helps to make this area seem in need of some tender loving care.

 The pictures below illustrate how trained planting could enhance the view of the kitchen wall.
 Adding height to a small space will create the opposite effect than you might imagine.
 Height draws the eye with interest and discourages close scrutiny of the overall context.